hexylena/penemure/readme.md

-# penemure
+# Penemure

-the one system to replace all of the rest. (ofc it's not, it's just option #15.)
+The project management system to replace all of the others.

+> And pointed out to them every secret of their wisdom.
+> He taught men to understand writing, and the use of ink and paper.

 ## Explicit Target Audience

-Academic weapons :sparkle:
+Academic Weapons :sparkle:🔪

 ## User Stories